sq-meng/coilcalc/README.md

 ## Limitations
 Before you get your hopes up, `magcoilcalc` is only for circular axisymmetric current loops with no support for non-unity relative permeability.
 This geometry is versatile and useful, but this package won't get you far for other problems other than building spin-polarizer magnets.
 For proper 2D EM FEM software check [FEMM](https://www.femm.info/wiki/HomePage) out. `magcoilcalc` is still going to be useful for quickly mapping out a large parameter space, or for getting a quick answer typing on one hand while holding that magnet wire mid-winding with the other.

 Support for infinitely thin cylindrical current sheets are also being worked on.
-You can spawn one with `magcoilcalc.CurrentSheet` with the usual parameters, but these are not accepted into `Task`s yet.
+You can spawn one with `magcoilcalc.CurrentSheet` with the usual parameters, but these are not vectorized so can be slow on a large mesh.

 ## Mu-metal shielding
 `magcoilcalc` in incapable of dealing with non-unity relative permeability.
 Simulate mu-metal shields in `FEMM` upon your finished design in `magcoilcalc`.